 To get a bird's-eye view of your Overflow diagram, you can press Cmd + 1.

-You can navigate through your boards using the menu on the left (shown in the image below), or Cmd + ↑ and Cmd + ↓
+You can navigate through your boards using the Boards menu on the left of the Player window, or Cmd + ↑ and Cmd + ↓

 Note: If you want to exclude an element from being active in the presentation (i.e. not be a focal point), you can choose the relevant option ("Set as Inactive") from the context menu in the Editor while having the particular element selected.